How long does it take to charge an electric car?

 • Using a public charge point

-That’s not to say you need the highest speeds to successfully charge a car (even the slowest of charge points will get you to 100% eventually), just that the highest speeds will get you topped up and on the move faster.
+You don’t need the highest speeds to successfully charge a car.
+Even the slowest of charge points, will eventually get you to 100%.
+High-speed tests just get you topped up and on the move faster.

 EV charging speeds